-It is about a life.
-Helping each child find their lane in life.
+It is about helping each child find their lane in life.

 We aren’t given a Curriculum Vitae for our pre-born.

-We can guess how active they are by the kicks in our tummies, but it’s not compelling information that will tell us if they’ll be kicking for FIFA or just functional walking human beings.
+We can guess how active they are by the kicks in our tummies, but it’s not compelling information that reveals whether they’ll be kicking for FIFA or just functionally walking human beings.

 Life is like a box of chocolates, you never know what you’re gonna get until you try one.

-So you have to watch.
-Pay attention.
-Respond to what they need.
+Instead, you observe.
+You pay attention.
+You respond to what they need.
+You give them a wide berth of freedom.
 And rest in the assurance that…